mikejoh/Annotationer/README.md

 # annotationer
-A small script that helps you POST Events via the Graphite API.
+A small script that helps you POST Events to the Graphite API.